Titan was the best friend and mate we have ever had. I believe it is because he was our first indoor dog. We miss him so much.

-As we travel a lot we did not want to be separated from him, therefore we decided to have him cremated, not an easy decision.
-Although, we decided that at least that way we can take him with us.
-When we lost our sixteen year old cat we buried him in our garden.
-Then years later we sold the house and had to leave him behind.
-Everyone has different ideas on this, choose what is best for you and your particular circumstances.
+Because we travel a lot and did not want to be separated from Titan, we decided to have him cremated.
+This was not an easy decision, but we chose to do this so that at least we could take him with us.
+When we lost our 16-year-old cat we buried him in our garden.
+Years later we sold the house and had to leave him behind.
+Everyone has different ideas on this.
+Choose what is best for you and your particular circumstances.

 That was the beginning of our torture.
 The house was so quiet and empty.
-To make it worse the power company had turned off the power for the whole day to replace power poles in near by streets.
-The solitude, with no distractions was unbearable.
-We made ourselves go for a walk to get away from the home.
+To make it worse, the power company had turned off the power for the whole day to replace power poles in nearby streets.
+The solitude, with no distractions, was unbearable.
+We made ourselves go for a walk to get away from the house.
 For days we cried and remembered the good times.
 We went through years of photos on the computer of our travels around Australia with him.
 Each one held so many wonderful memories of trips to the beach, walking in the bush and exploring new places together.

 Looking at these unwanted dogs gave my husband a little hope and the motivation he needed to do something.
 He still looked at Blue Heelers, and I tried to steer him away from them.
 We thought about choosing an older dog, about four or five years old.
 Although the best of intentions do not always work.

-We thought that a Kelpie would be an ideal size dog, although each one we saw was huge.
-We found a beautiful dog although he was too big and actually knocked me over so we had to take him back, which was not an easy decision.
+We thought that a Kelpie would be the ideal size, although each one we saw was huge.
+We found a beautiful dog, but he was too big and actually knocked me over so we had to take him back, which was not an easy decision.
 Finding the right dog to suit you and your particular situation is very important or it will cause more problems.

 Our Beautiful Rescue Dog Adoption

-Our particular adoption cost us $450.00.
-This included his sterilisation, Micro-chipping, and vaccinations.
-As we live in the country we had to take Keizer to Perth (100k's from here) to have him treated.
-They told me the stitches were de-solvable.
+Our particular adoption cost us $450.
+This included his sterilisation, microchipping, and vaccinations.
+As we live in the country, we had to take Keizer to Perth (100 kilometres from here) to have him treated.
+They told me the stitches were dissolvable.
 Although when we took Keizer to our vet to check him out, he removed the stitches when it was time as he said they were very tight.

 So far, we have not regretted giving him a home as he has helped us cope with the loss of our beautiful Titan.
-Like I said earlier rescue dogs often have problems, ours was abused.
+Like I said earlier, rescue dogs often have problems, ours was abused.
 When we brought him home he crawled on his belly to us.
 If we lifted our hand he ducked, or when he saw a man in the red or yellow coloured work shirts he would growl.
 Even if a shadow went over him he would cow down.
 It was terrible to see, and it made us closer to him because we understood how he must have been beaten.
-How can humans do this to harmless dogs.
+How can humans do this to harmless dogs, I will never understand.
 I would call them animals, but in fact, in my opinion, that would be an insult to animals.
-Human, is the wrong word for people like that.
+Calling these people like that "human" seems incorrect.